reactjstampabay/rehacked-spa-basics/README.md

 > Add constructor, state, and other required functions to StartScreen component.
 Pass required attributes to <Login />
 >> Ensure to wire up _componentHandler.upgradeDom();_ in appropriate lifecycle events (didMount, didUpdate)

+> We are focusing on Login, and will circle back to Register if we have time - demo Postman

 ## Add SCSS

 > Create `main.scss` - `mkdir -p src/assets/styles && cd $_ && touch main.scss`